timvandermeij/sentiment-analysis/README.md

 * `plot.py`: Convert data to visual plots.
-Given data from the analyzer or reducer which has been combined/sorted and then reduced (grouped), one can make a frequency plot in case the data is grouped on score only, or a group plot showing the relative scores for each groups.
+Given data from the analyzer or reducer which has been combined/sorted and then reduced (grouped), one can make a frequency plot in case the data is grouped on score only, or a group plot showing the relative scores for each group.
 Additionally, results from `experiment.py` can be given with the `algo` group, which creates plots for each algorithm name with various parameters for comparisons.
 * `experiment.py`: Perform cross-validation experiments with all classifiers